cockroachdb/docs/v20.1/create-security-certificates-openssl.md

     $ cockroach sql --url='postgres://<username_2>@<hostname>:26257/?sslmode=verify-full&sslrootcert=certs/ca.crt&sslcert=certs/client.<username_2>.crt&sslkey=certs/client.<username_2>.key&sslmode=verify-full'
     ~~~

-7. Remove the `.pem` files in the `certs` directory.
-These files are unnecessary duplicates of the `.crt` files that CockroachDB requires.

 For each node in your deployment, repeat [Step 2](#step-2-create-the-certificate-and-key-pairs-for-nodes) and upload the CA certificate and node key and certificate to the node.
 For each client, repeat [Step 5](#step-5-create-the-certificate-and-key-pair-for-a-client) and upload the CA certificate and client key and certificate to the client.

+After you have uploaded all the keys and certificates to the corresponding nodes and clients, remove the `.pem` files in the `certs` directory.
+These files are unnecessary duplicates of the `.crt` files that CockroachDB requires.

 ## See also